jhastrovio/Pers-MS-OpenAI/docs/design_decisions.md

 * Fully managed vector store with zero ops burden.
 * 10,000 file limit suits Phase 1 + Phase 2 data sizes.
 * Direct integration with Responses API = simplest RAG flow.
+* **All file and document uploads (including emails, attachments, and OneDrive docs) are performed via the OpenAI Vector Store API (GA endpoints), which supports metadata for each file via the `attributes` field.**
+* **Metadata is required and attached to every file/document for robust search and filtering.
+Filtering is supported; check OpenAI docs for latest filter syntax.**

 ### 4️⃣ Planned scale-out to Azure AI Search